 Looking for more information on online doctorates in the field of education?
 Take a look at our online doctorate in education ranking here.

 PhD in Education with a Specialization in Adult, Organizational Learning and Leadership Online

 Accredited by the Northwest Commission on Colleges and Universities, the University of Idaho serves almost 12,000 students across five campuses, 42 overseas extension campuses, and distance education.
-The university it a national leader in student-centric education and strives to prepare their graduates to excel in their careers and respective communities by learning to solve real-world problems.
+The university is a national leader in student-centric education and strives to prepare its graduates to excel in their careers and respective communities by learning to solve real-world problems.

-The affordable online doctorate in Training and Development at the University of Idaho results in a PhD in Leadership and Counseling with a focus in Adult, Organizational Learning and Leadership.
+The affordable online doctorate in training and development at the University of Idaho results in a PhD in Leadership and Counseling with a focus in Adult, Organizational Learning and Leadership.
 The program is designed specifically with the flexibility and convenience needed for working adult learners.
 This degree prepares students to become proficient in teaching and leading training and development programs in various career fields such as government, non-profit organizations, business, and education.
 Within the 84 credits in the program, the academic plan is broken up into Doctoral Core (8 credit hours), Research Core (15 credit hours), Research Electives (3 credits hours), and a Specialization (18 credit hours).
-Students will then complete six credit hours of an internship and 18-21 credits of Doctoral Research and Dissertation.
+Students then complete six credit hours of an internship and 18-21 credits of doctoral research and dissertation.

 #3 University of Arkansas

 Online Doctor of Education in Human Resource and Workforce Development Education